Milano School of Policy, Management, and Environment: Academics

-Milano offers Graduate Certificates in Organizational Development, Sustainability Strategies, and Leadership and Change.
+Milano also offered Graduate Certificates in Organizational Development, Sustainability Strategies, and Leadership and Change.

-Students in any master's program at the Milano School can pursue one of the following specializations or work with a faculty advisor to develop their own.
-The subject areas are sets of related courses that can help students tailor their graduate programs to their personal goals.
+Students in any master's program at the Milano School could pursue one of the following specializations or work with a faculty advisor to develop their own.
+The subject areas were sets of related courses that can help students tailor their graduate programs to their personal goals.